autodiag2/ELM327SimAndroid/README.md

 Just curious about how your scantool works ?
 ELM327 Emulator is here !
 Turn your phone into a car
 You can emulate ELM327 wifi, bluetooth, bluetooth BLE then connect to it for example with [autodiag](https://github.com/autodiag2/autodiag/).
+Test your scantool with a playable virtualcar !

 <table>
   <tr>
     <td><img src="https://raw.githubusercontent.com/autodiag2/ELM327SimAndroid/main/media/main.png"></td>